 For decades, there had been few large-scale investments into United States foundries.
 Our management realized taking advantage of the significant advancements in equipment and processes would create value for our customers.

 Shortly before the official grand opening of the new facility, Allan Lozier purchased the company.
 Allan researched the industry extensively and believed there was a significant opportunity with Omaha Steel.
-Allan’s vision was that Omaha Steel could become a premier domestic foundry with state-of-the-art equipment and operating principles and management aligned with providing the highest-quality castings and on-time delivery.
-With those now in place, Omaha Steel set its sights on serving multiple industries that require highly engineered steel castings and on-time delivery, every time.
+Allan’s vision was that Omaha Steel could become a premier domestic foundry with state-of-the-art equipment, operating principles, and management aligned with providing the highest-quality castings and on-time delivery.
+With those now in place, Omaha Steel set its sights on serving multiple industries that require highly engineered steel castings and on-time delivery every time.

-Our talent, state-of-the-art equipment, and our unique proprietary approach position Omaha Steel as the New American Foundry, providing advanced engineering expertise to companies requiring the highest in quality, reliability, and Tier One efficiency.
+As a key division of Owen Holdings, our talent, state-of-the-art equipment, and unique proprietary approach position Omaha Steel as the New American Foundry, providing advanced engineering expertise to companies requiring the highest quality, reliability, and Tier One efficiency.

 Seeing in person how we implement our processes, and how they contribute to quality castings, can go a long way towards making the right decision.
 Schedule a tour with Omaha Steel, and we’ll give you an in-depth look at our commitment to quality.